tjshipe/twitter/README.md

 The angular branch is a limited twitter clone using rails and angular for logging in, creating tweets, and showing the feed.

-The client side app is on heroku at: [http://tranquil-harbor-5151.herokuapp.com/](http://tranquil-harbor-5151.herokuapp.com/) You can use the login information at the bottom for both apps on heroku.
+The angular/rails app is on heroku at: [http://tranquil-harbor-5151.herokuapp.com/](http://tranquil-harbor-5151.herokuapp.com/)
+You can use the login information at the bottom for both apps on heroku.

 ## Installation